 E ccentric?
 Ecstatic.

 Staying at the Duncan is surprising.
-Classical and character-laden, this Chapel Street staple has been around for more than a century.
+Vintage and character-laden, this Chapel Street staple has been around for more than a century.
 From hand-painted lettering to the seemingly improvised neon lit sign, these are just the first indications that this will be a hotel visit unlike any other, though it’s only once you’re inside that the Duncan’s real secrets begin to reveal themselves.

 1151 Chapel Street, New Haven, CT | 203-787-1273